-In 2011, certain creditors, representing 8.5% and 12.8% of the secured and unsecured creditors, respectively, filed before the Court of Appeals (CA) a petition for review with prayer for Temporary Restraining Order (TRO) and/or Writ of Preliminary Injunction.
+In 2011, certain creditors whose claims constitute a minority of the Company's total liabilities, filed before the Court of Appeals (CA) a petition assailing the Rehab Court's approval of the Rehab Plan.
 On May 19, 2017, the CA rendered a Decision ("CA Decision") reversing the Rehab Court's approval of the Company's Rehab Plan.